kangzy-fix/phase-2-project/README.md

 # Portfolio

 ##### By Ian Wambugu Kangacha
-### This is a README file on my project on Fix moti Finder
+### This is a README file on my project on Fix moti gallery web App

 ## Table of Content